 This one might give you a pause.
 Skydiving?
 Really?
 Actually, yes!

-Bear in mind though that not every company that offers skydiving can accommodate people with mobility issues, so you may have to do some searching and calling around to find the “right” outfit.
-But it’s totally possible with a bit of persistence.
+Bear in mind, though, that not every company that offers skydiving can accommodate people with mobility issues, so you may have to search and call around to find the “right” outfit.
+But it’s possible with a bit of persistence.

-Even better, you’re bound to make friends with other people who have mobility issues, and the pictures you’ll be able to share with them of your adventure are sure to awe and inspire them.
+Even better, you’re bound to make friends with other people with mobility issues, and the pictures you’ll be able to share with them of your adventure will inspire them.

 Skiing